Advisory Opinion 6

 Statement of Facts

-It is the Committee's opinion that the reporter was acting within the provisions of the Code of Professional Ethics, particularly Provisions 1 and 9, which state that the member shall:
+It is the Committee's opinion that in Scenario 1 the reporter was acting within the provisions of the Code of Professional Ethics, particularly Provisions 1 and 9, which state that the member shall:

 No. 1.
 Be fair and impartial toward each participant in all aspects of reported proceedings.